 Ms. St. John received a Master’s of Public Administration from the NYU Wagner Graduate School of Public Service and an MA in International Peace and Security from King’s College London.

-Ms. St John’s work with the Center will focus on issues facing individuals with long-term care conditions, health equity matters – especially for people receiving care in in facilities – and continued concerns exposed by the COVID pandemic.
+Ms. St. John’s work with the Center focuses on issues facing individuals with longer-term conditions, health equity matters – especially for people receiving care in facilities – and continued concerns regarding quality care and health disparities exposed by the COVID pandemic.